stefanvanberkum/image-overlayer/README.md

 - To start a new transformation:
   - Press ````Start new```` (this will clear any previously placed control points).
   - Select control points in the pop-up window.
-  - Closing the pop-up window will transform your overlay image to align its control points with their corresponding base image control points.
+  - Closing the pop-up window will transform your overlay image to (approximately) align its control points with their corresponding base image control points.
 - To edit your control points:
   - Press ````Edit existing````.
   - Edit your control points in the pop-up window.